 The only downside about the Market is that to get the full-packed experience of the app, you have to pay for it on top of the standard Wix fee.
 This means your monthly fee can go up to thirty or even forty dollars based on your installed apps.
 The good news is that most of the apps come with free basic versions.

 In November 2013 Wix raised 127 million, and its vertical expansion began.
 Apparently, Wix marketers decided to create ready made, turnkey solutions for different business sectors, and one of their first projects became Wix Hotels.

 Squarespace.
 Squarespace is feature-rich.
-Its feature set looks more compact and better organized than that of Wix.
-It also has its own eCommerce platform and blogging engine.
-Yet rather than focusing on what these site builder have in common, let’s outline the key differences, which actually are Squarespace advantages.
+Its feature set looks more compact, as it has no app markets.
+Similar to Wix, Squarespace has an in-house eCommerce platform and a blogging engine.
+Yet rather than focusing on what these site builders have in common, let’s outline the key differences, which actually are Squarespace advantages.

 - Squarespace supports multiple access levels: you can add multiple contributors including Administrators, Content Editors, Comment Moderators and other user types.

 - Import/export.
 Squarespace lets you easily import blog content from Blogger, Tumblr, WordPress, Posterous and Squarespace 5, while e-retailers can import commerce content from BigCartel and Shopify.
 You can also export your Squarespace site content to WordPress.